Health and wellbeing

 For other simple ideas on how to keep active please download the Get Moving Get Active brochure below or contact the council on 01256 844844 to request your copy.

 Basingstoke and Deane has a range of opportunities for you to get active.
 Information about the many formal sports facilities and clubs is provided on the website of Sport Hampshire and Isle of Wight: Find a club or facility

 Walking or cycling to work and school

 You don't need expensive equipment or to join a gym or sports club to keep physically active.
 Trainers or comfortable walking shoes are all you need for enjoying brisk walks.

 If you fancy cycling, find the best routes with the Basingstoke Cycle Network Map.
 The map shows existing and proposed cycle routes across the town, including local cycle parking locations.
 View a copy of the route.
 (You will need to click on the change map icon in the bottom right hand corner to select 'National Cycle Network')

 Advice on commuting initiatives is available from the Hampshire County Council website.
 Other organisations, such as Sustrans and Living Streets, offer advice and information on the benefits and opportunities for walking and cycling.

-Hampshire County Council also has information on the benefits of walking (and cycling) to school as well as practical guidance on school travel plans and safer routes to schools and other connected information or call 01962 857 454.
+Hampshire County Council also has information on the benefits of walking (and cycling) to school as well as practical guidance on school travel plans and other connected information or call 01962 857 454.

 Small changes to what you eat can make a difference to your health and your purse.
 For some ideas and guidance on healthy eating, please visit the following websites:

 Free school meals

 Free school meals are available to children whose parents or guardians are in receipt of one or more of the benefits listed at: Free School Meals.
 You can also check eligibility directly from this link.